KiarashMinoo/ThunderPropagator.BuildingBlocks/docs/SystemResourceMonitoring-HardwareMetrics.md

 ## License

-This module is part of the RapidStreamer Building Blocks and follows the same license as the parent project.
+This module is part of the ThunderPropagator Building Blocks and follows the same license as the parent project.